 Board members receive a fixed monthly remuneration to compensate them for attending meetings and participating in B3's business activities.
-The chair and vice-chair receive additional honorarium, in the form of a semi annual bonus.
-The bonus remunerates them for the additional duties their positions require.

 Members of the supporting committees to B3's Board of Directors receive fixed monthly remuneration.
 Board members who also sit on committees receive additional fixed monthly remuneration.